louisetxz/m6a-detection-project/README.md

     cat ~/.ssh/id_rsa.pub
     ```
     Copy the output of this command to be added into GitHub.

-    6. To add the SSH key to GitHub, login to your GitHub >> Go to Settings >> "SSH and GPG keys" >> New SSH Key
+    6. To add the SSH key to GitHub, login to your GitHub >> Go to Settings >> "SSH and GPG keys" >> New SSH Key >> Add any title >> Paste your copied output into the "Key" field

-    7. Test the connection,
+    7. Test the connection:
     ```bash
     ssh -T git@github.com
     ```